Home | Site Map

 • Individual object-specific maps across from their listings

 • Seasonal maps provide the Big View locations for brighter objects

-• NEW - 7 pages on viewing THE MOON (scroll down) to follow its phases all month long
+• NEW for v5.1 - 7 pages on viewing THE MOON (scroll down) to follow its phases all month long

 • Four tabbed sections for logical grouping of content

 • Coil binding for lay-flat use at the scope

 Seasonal maps (example below) display mag7 objects which help you focus on just those which might be seen in binocs or in light polluted skies as well as keeping you oriented with a whole-sky view.

 NOTE: Right ascension hours, declination degrees, directional indications, months "on meridian" (directly overhead) and star sizes combine to help the new viewer to become oriented and understand how to read the sky.